 Education is an activity that works much the same way it did 200 years ago.
 Large classrooms full of students who are all taught the same thing and at the same, as if they were made in series, as if they were clones.
 But technology in the classroom is advancing rapidly, a great acceleration it has received in the last two years.

 There will be many technologies that will change teaching future.
 We will have huge databases of didactic material, from which students and teachers will be able to derive unique paths, for hyper-personalized preparations and study plans.
-Above all, the learning will be personalized, to allow everyone to understand well and relate to me better.
+Above all, the learning will be personalized, to give everyone a way to understand well and relate to me better.
 The metaverse (see above) will allow students and teachers to better compare themselves: lessons, group discussions, individual tutorials (with real teachers and also with artificial intelligences).

 Preparation will be more efficient, and therefore faster.
 The time to learn the culture and the notions necessary for work and personal wealth will be reduced.